 Instead, head out to a good pub for a memorable time and maybe some fellow fans.

-If you live near Kenton or you find yourself in the area, keep on reading to find some excellent options for you!
+If you live near Kenton or are in the area, keep reading to find some excellent options!

 This short article answers the same question expressed in three ways.

 - Where in Kenton, Wembley, is a great place to watch and enjoy a football match with my friends?

 - At which pub in Kenton, Wembley, can I get a drink and enjoy the football?